LithiumHou/SigXTalk/README.md

 ## Installation of the SigXTalk Python code dependencies
 SigXTalk requires a Python module to operate correctly.
 We recommend that an independent python environment be created to run SigXTalk.
 ```
-conda env create -f myenv.yaml
+conda create -n SigXTalk python=3.8
 conda activate SigXTalk_py
+pip install pandas==2.0.3 scikit-learn==1.3.0 scipy==1.10.1 numpy==1.24.3 argparse==1.4.0
 ```
 SigXTalk could be run on both CUDA and CPU devices.
-We recommend using CUDA to accelerate the training of neural network using torch:
+We strongly recommend using CUDA to accelerate the training of neural network using torch:

 ```
 pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu117
 ```
-If you do not have a CUDA device, you may use the CPU version of torch:
+If you do not have a CUDA device, you may use the CPU version of torch.
+However, it could be quite time-consuming.
 ```
 pip install torch==1.13.1+cpu torchvision==0.14.1+cpu torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cpu
 ```